 So, if you try to take over a conversation that the AI Assistant is having with a lead, know that your message will come from your virtual number, not the AI Assistant's.
 This means that the lead will have a separate conversation in their mobile messages.
 Be sure to present yourself and reference the separate conversation.

 You can mute the AI Assistant by opening the lead in which you are looking to mute the assistant, and at the top of the lead, press the Mute button on the top blue banner.
 The AI will no longer interact with the lead, and cannot be reactivated.

 Will the AI Assistant apply to my whole team?
 And can I choose which websites?

-By default, the AI Assistant is assigned at the team level and will work all Team Leads that match the criteria set up (see AI Assistant / Chatbot Setup Process).
+By default, the AI Assistant is assigned at the team level and will work with all Team Leads that match the criteria set up (see AI Assistant / Chatbot Setup Process).
 If the website portion is enabled, it will be installed on all websites (Team Website, Agent Websites, and Agent Subdomains).

-There are settings, however, that allow for you to choose which website you want the AI Assistant to appear on:
+There are settings, however, that allow you to choose which website you want the AI Assistant to appear on:

 And for text message qualification, you can choose specific lead sources, lead types, and most importantly for this question, the assigned agent.